BlockBoltProtocol/boltpay-sui-wallet/README.md

 - `params.amount`: Amount to send (in the smallest unit of the coin)
 - `params.coinType`: The type of coin to send (use the full coin type string)
 - `params.randomId`: A random BigInt for transaction uniqueness
+- `params.senderAddr (optional)`: : The sender's address.
+If provided, only this address can send the transaction

 Returns: A promise that resolves to the transaction result.